zia-lab/wavesight/flowchart_fiber_to_crystal.md

 FDTD simulation for each mode.
-Once all of these jobs finish the fiber_plotter.py script is automatically executed and this generates a set of plots that show the fiedls as they refracted from the tip of the fiber.
+Once all of these jobs finish the fiber_plotter.py script is automatically executed and this generates a set of plots that show the fields as they refracted from the end face of the waveguide.
-Optionally one can also create animatios of the refracted fields by using fiber_animate.py
+Optionally one can also create animations of the refracted fields by using fiber_animate.py.
 "]

 FDTDRef --> FreeProp["[#freeProp-Calc]